-The bulk of our training and consulting is focused on helping clients link their strategic direction with personal action-how to get good ideas to great execution by leveraging not just the what and how, but also with whom.
+The bulk of my strategic advisory services is focused on helping clients link their strategic direction with personal action, that is, how to execute great ideas by leveraging not just the what and how but also the with and through whom-in essence, collecting, connecting, and capitalizing the dots.
 Your approach to building and nurturing key relationships must be agile, similar to a speedboat, so that if you are not headed in the right direction, you can expeditiously make course corrections.